isgiddy/intro_to_turbulence/boundary_layer_turbulence.md

 A schematic representation of turbulence and flow near a boundary in different buoyancy regimes.
 Under convective conditions, horizontal velocity will be reduced compared to neutral and under stabilizing conditions, shear turbulence will be suppressed and horizontal velocities will be enhanced (e.g. diurnal jet).
 (Fig 3.6, Thorpe 2007).
 ```

+When convective conditions occur, convection overturning cells mix out vertical shear, reducing shear production relative to LOW.
+Under stabilising buoyancy forcing, vertical shear is enhanced, increasing shear production relative to LOW.
+This scaling of vertical shear is related to buoyancy forcing through the stability parameter, $\zeta$, related to the Monin-Obukhov lengthscale.

 The effects of buoyancy forcing on the canonical "law of the wall" was shown empirically in the Kansas experiments over wheat fields in 1971 {cite}`businger_1971` by measuring wind speeds with anemometors and the fluctuating wind components with sonic anemometors.

 ```{figure} images/businger_1971.png